arun-kr-reddy/notes/cpp.md

 # encapsulation
 - **object oriented programming:** programming model that organizes software design around data rather than functions
   programs are made out of objects (containing data & functions) that interact with one another
-- **encapsulation:** bind together data and the functions that operate on them so no other part of code can access this data except that function
+- **encapsulation:** bind together data and functions that operate on them so no other part of code can access this data except that function
 - **class:** user-defined data type holding data & function members
   class is like a blueprint for all objects (class instances) of a type
   `this` is pointer to current object for use in member functions